 Male choice assays

 When females carried blue bands on abdominal segments S8 and S9 (similar to male colouration) males significantly (χ2 = 4.900, df= 1, p < 0.05) preferred control females over manipulated females (Figure 2a).
-However, when the females carried the blue bands on abdominal segment S4, the males formed tandems at the same rate with manipulated and control females (χ2 = 0.400, df= 1, p = 0.527) (Figure 2b).
+However, when the females carried the blue bands on abdominal segment S4, the males formed tandems at a similar rate with manipulated and control females (χ2 = 0.400, df= 1, p = 0.527) (Figure 2b).
 We did not observe any male-male tandem formation.

 Discussion

-We manipulated the male blue bands and observed the female preference for mating partner between the altered and control males.
-If the male blue bands are sexually selected ornamental colouration then the male with the blue bands will have sexual success more than the males without blue bands.
-Our results, however, showed that there were no significant difference in the number of tandems between the control and manipulated males.
+We manipulated the male blue bands and observed female preference for mating with the altered vs. control males.
+If the male blue bands are sexually selected ornamental colouration then the males with the blue bands will have more sexual success than the males without blue bands.
+Our results, however, showed that there was no significant difference in the number of tandems between the control and manipulated males.
 As males approach from above the female during tandem formation, the females cannot immediately see male colouration and cannot reject an approaching male on the basis of its colouration.
 One might argue that in a cage experiment a female cannot fly away from an approaching male even if it wants to, and the outcome can be due to females’ movement restriction.
 A female can still reject a male and dissociate from the tandem, or can delay the wheel formation.
 We did not, however, find any difference in tandem duration, numbers of wheel formation and the duration of wheel formation between the control and manipulated males.
-From our knowledge, our study provides the first experimental evidence showing in damselflies the female does not have preference for dimorphic colouration in males.
-We conclude that, male-limited dimorphic colouration is unlikely to evolve through female preferences.
+To the best of our knowledge, our study provides the first experimental evidence showing in damselflies that the female does not have a preference for dimorphic colouration in males.
+We conclude that male-limited dimorphic colouration is unlikely to evolve through female preferences.

-We also found that when females carried blue abdominal bands in the same position as males, they were less attractive than control females or females that carried blue bands elsewhere on the abdomen.
+We also found that when females carried blue abdominal bands in the same positions as males, they were less attractive than control females or females that carried blue bands elsewhere on the abdomen.
 There are two possible interpretations of our observations: either males failed to recognize manipulated females as potential mates or the blue bands act as a warning signal to males.
 We argue for the latter interpretation as males had sufficient cues available to identify females.
 Odonates use tactile and visual cues for mate recognition (Winfrey & Fincke, 2017).
 The female black abdomen is the most important cue for mate recognition (Gorb, 1998).
 However, males also use body size (Pezalla, 1979), abdomen shape (Gorb, 1998; Ubukata, 1983), flight pattern (Ubukata, 1983), female display (S. Gorb, 1992; Utzeri, 1988), thorax colouration and pattern (Miller & Fincke, 1999; Xu, Cerreta, Schultz, & Fincke, 2014) and chemical cues (Frati, Piersanti, Conti, Rebora, & Salerno, 2015) for mate recognition.
-Moreover, Gorb (1998) showed that males can even recognize a female based on the part of their whole image or by the presence of isolated female body parts (thorax, head) (Gorb, 1998).
+Moreover, Gorb (1998) showed that males can even recognize a female based on a part of their whole image or by the presence of isolated female body parts (thorax, head) (Gorb, 1998).
 Hence, we argue that the males in our study could still identify the manipulated females as a conspecific female based on their overall phenotype.
 However, the presence of the blue bands on the female’s abdomen repelled males and may thus function as a warning signal, possibly indicating an unprofitable mating partner.